jlcollier/roman_numeral_app/README.md

 - Vitest
     - Testing framework.
 - Rollbar
     - Used for logging to a third-party monitoring dashboard (https://rollbar.io) that can be used for many things, from site metrics to finding critical failures.
-Rollbar can detect if the environment the logs come from is production or developement, which is conventient from an environment variable standpoint.
+Rollbar can detect if the environment the logs come from is production or development, which is convenient from an environment variable standpoint.
 - Dotenv
     - Environment variable loader